The wife argues the trial court erred. When it classified and divided a portion of the parties’ Merrill Lynch account. The Appellate Court agreed.

 The parties maintained a joint tenancy account with Merrill Lynch.
 It had been opened during the marriage.
 The proceeds of this account came from the sale of stock.
 Husband had acquired the stock both before and during the marriage.

-Husband stated that he understood the effect of establishing a joint tenancy account.
-He testified that it was his intention that upon his death the account would pass to wife.
+The husband stated that he understood the effect of establishing a joint tenancy account.
+He testified that it was his intention that upon his death the account would pass to his wife.